djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 ## Shells

-In Unix, shells are the programs that user input and translate it to the OS commands.
-Whenever you open the terminal there is a shell repsonsible for the communication.
+In Unix, shells are programs that interpret user input and translate it into commands that the operating system can execute.
+When you open a terminal window, a shell is responsible for providing the interface between you and the operating system.

         user input -> shell -> kernel -> hardware

-Most common shells include: `bash`, `zsh`, `ksh`, `tcsh` and `sh`.
-`Bash` is the default shell on most distributions.
+There are several different shells available, including `bash`, `zsh`, `ksh`, `tcsh`, and `sh`. `Bash` is the default shell on most Linux distributions.

-In `/etc/shells` you can find a list of all the shells that are available on your system.
-After executing `cat /etc/shells` the output should look like this:
+You can view a list of available shells on your system by looking at the `/etc/shells` file.
+This file will contain a list of paths to all the shells installed on the system.
+For example, the output of `cat /etc/shells` might look like this:

 ```
 /bin/bash